Contents

 Medical Model of Disability

 In the medical model of disability, if someone has a disability, it is treated as something to be fixed or healed.
-When the perceived impairment can’t be fixed, society treats the individual as being broken, as having the impairment, as being different or “the other.”
+When the perceived impairment cannot be fixed, society treats the individual as being broken, as having the impairment, as being different or “the other.”
 This puts the burden on the individual because the individual is viewed as the problem.

 Social Model of Disability